xxcordeau/TIL/README.md

- can set up approvals for your business project:
+ can set up approvals for your business
 Select Project settings in project view navigation (horizontal navigation above your project’s view).

 Select Issue types from the sidebar navigation on the left.